 Superabsorbent polymer granules made from a special plastic called polyacrylate, bond with water molecules to hold many times their own volume to increase the moisture retention of a growing medium - they are particularly useful in hanging baskets.
 They are a development from the nappy (diaper) industry where they are used to keep baby dry, whereas gardeners use them to keep their babies wet!
 The polymers used for nappies last in the soil for about 5 months, but horticultural grade polymers should last for 4 to 5 years so it may be more economical for short term use to disect a nappy and extract the beads - unused of course, although a wet nappy would have additional nutrients!

 Another drawback is that the plants are more vulnerable to pest damage.
 The Vine weevil is a particular problem and it is a good idea to check for the grubs in the autumn.
 Succulent rooted plants are their favourites, eg. Primula, Sedum and Echeveria; if they are showing signs if dieback or wilting the grubs may be the cause.
 It is a good precaution in the late autumn to remove the compost and wash the roots to clean off any eggs, before re-potting in fresh growing medium.
-A drench of *imidacloprid insecticide is the chemical treatment.
+A drench of a biological control or *imidacloprid insecticide is the chemical treatment.